esl/MongooseIM/doc/listeners/listen-c2s.md

 ## Configuration options

-The following options are supported for each C2S listener:
+The following options are supported for each C2S listener (apart from the [general](../configuration/listen.md#general-listener-options) and [XMPP](../configuration/listen.md#xmpp-listener-options) ones).

 ### `listen.c2s.access`
 * **Syntax:** string, rule name or `"all"`